FLASH SALES: discover new special offers every week!

 Caring for Heleniums

 Helenium is a low-maintenance perennial as long as it receives enough light and water during summer.
-Once well established, it requires little care provided that the soil is well-draining, sufficiently nourishing, and cool in summer.
+Once well established, it requires little care provided the soil is well-draining, sufficiently nourishing, and cool in summer.

-Maintaining heleniums is simple:
+Maintaining heleniums is straightforward:

 • In spring, before the growth starts for late-flowering varieties or in autumn after flowering, cut back the dry stems to 15 cm above the soil using shears.